Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 Did I mention everybody laughed at me?
 These people clearly enjoyed my discomfort greatly.

-heard a new variation on the socks and shoes story practically every day on
+heard a new variation on the socks and shoes story every day on the ship.
+If

 up

-wearing Paul's shoes, socks, belt, shirt, coat, tie and pants.
-Ha ha ha.
+wearing Paul's shoes, socks, belt, shirt, coat, tie and pants to the wedding.

-For the second time, I joined the wedding party upstairs.
+in my cabin, I rejoined the wedding party upstairs.
 I was in a good

 mood.
 I teased Paul about how I could criticize him all I wanted to because

-I had walked a mile back and forth from cabin to the wedding in his shoes.
+I had walked a mile back and forth from my cabin to the wedding area in his shoes.
 Ha ha

 ha.
 Now I was making the jokes.
 I felt much better.
 Sadly, it didn't last